 Mama Living Abroad

-These Passover chocolate chip cookies are extra soft and chewy.
-I make them every year and my kids LOVE them.
+These Kosher for Passover Chocolate Chip Cookies are extra SOFT and chewy.
+I make them every year, and my kids LOVE them.

 Who doesn’t love chocolate chip cookies?
-Chocolate chip cookies are one of the most popular and beloved desserts in the world.
+They are one of the most popular and beloved desserts in the world.
 The warm, gooey chocolate chunks melting in your mouth, the crispy edges, the soft center… it’s all just pure bliss.
+I am so glad I could create a Kosher for Passover Chocolate Chip Cookies recipe.

-Looking for more Passover friendly recipes?
-Try my Flourless Passover Chocolate Cake, Toffee Matzo Brittle and Fried Matzo Brei.
+Looking for more Passover-friendly recipes?
+Try my Flourless Passover Chocolate Cake, Chocolate Caramel Matzo Candy, and Fried Matzo Brei.

 Ingredients Overview: